Frequently Asked Questions

 Yes!
 We are honored to work with you to use the gemstones and metal from your inherited custom jewelry pieces to create new pieces that work with your aesthetic and your lifestyle.
 We’re often able to combine several pieces in a delightful way into something new that you’ll wear every day and love for a lifetime!
 We do this by custom designing a new piece of jewelry that we’ll create through fabrication or lost wax casting around the diamonds and gemstones we have.
 We can often then melt the existing precious metal and preserve it in the new piece.
 We love using the past to create a beautiful, sparkling future heirloom!

 Sure.
 We love old jewelry!
-We’ll provide the first quarter of an hour of jeweler time at no charge, to help you decide what has scrap value, what has only sentimental value, and what we think you should keep as is and/or appraise.
-After the first quarter hour, we’ll charge for jeweler time at our standard rate, unless we’re working towards using some of the jewelry in a custom project.
+We’ll provide the first ten minutes of jeweler time at no charge, to help you decide what has scrap value, what has only sentimental value, and what we think you should keep as is and/or appraise.
+After the first ten minutes, we’ll charge for jeweler time at our standard rate, unless we’re working towards using some of the jewelry in a custom project.
 In that case, there’s no charge for helping you sort.

 Custom jewelry is not inexpensive, but it’s an incredible value when you ponder what you’re getting, which is a one of a kind piece, designed and made by local artists and jewelers, just for you and your intended.
 Our commitment and love for everything we do fuels us each day, and infuses the custom jewelry pieces we make with soul.
 Some people say you can’t buy that kind of love, but we disagree.